spray/spray/docs/project-info/building-spray.rst

 with WIP- and feature branches branching of it.
 The rule is to keep the ``master`` branch always "in good shape", i.e. having it compile and test cleanly.

-Additionally we maintain release branches for older releases.
+Additionally we maintain release branches for older and possibly future releases.

 .. _SBT: http://www.scala-sbt.org/